 Your newly gained better understanding of yarn production and different types of plies will surely make a significant difference when knitting, crocheting, and weaving.
 The ply type will contribute to the yarn's durability and weight and stitch definition of your resulting item.

 It goes without saying that the more plies the yarn has, the more durable it is and the heavier your resulting item will be.
 Similarly, yarns with multiple plies will produce more well-defined stitches.
 Thus, the yarn ply or plies you choose to use will affect how your project will feel, look, or even wear if it's a garment.

-So, choose according to your needs and the types of projects you plan to accomplish or the patterns you have.
+So, choose according to your needs and the projects you plan to accomplish your pattern.
 Good luck and happy crafting!